Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Abstract

 \section{Abstract}

-Recent autonomous LLM agents have demonstrated end-to-end automation of machine-learning research.
-Real-world physical science is intrinsically harder, requiring deep reasoning bounded by physical truth and, because real systems are too complex to study in isolation, almost always built on existing literature.
-We focus on the smallest meaningful unit of such research, a \textbf{mini research loop} in which an agent reads a paper, reproduces it, critiques it, and extends it.
-We test this loop in two complementary regimes: scale and depth.
-At scale, across 111 open-access computational physics papers, an agent autonomously runs the read--plan--compute--compare loop and, without being asked to critique, raises substantive concerns on ${\sim}42\%$ of papers --- 97.7\% of which require execution to surface.
-In depth, for one Nature Communications paper on multiscale simulation of a 2D-material MOSFET, the agent runs new calculations missing from the original and produces, unsupervised, a publishable Comment --- composed, figured, typeset, and PDF-iterated --- that revises the paper's headline conclusion.
+Autonomous LLM agents now produce complete research artifacts in machine-learning sandboxes, but real computational physics is harder: experiments are first-principles calculations against re-runnable physical ground truth, and meaningful new work almost always builds on a key existing paper.
+We ask whether such an agent can perform \emph{grounded scrutiny} of published computational physics --- reading a paper, reproducing it from scratch, and surfacing methodological concerns from execution.
+We deploy a single Claude Opus~4.6 configuration at two complementary scopes.
+At scale, across 111 open-access Quantum ESPRESSO papers, an autonomous agent runs the read--plan--compute--compare loop and, although never asked to critique, raises substantive methodological concerns on ${\sim}42\%$ of papers; \textbf{85 of 88 of these critiques (96.6\%) surface only after the agent has actually run a calculation, with a reading-only ceiling of 1.8\%}.
+Critique emerges from reproduction, not from reading.
+In depth, on one \emph{Nature Communications} paper on multiscale device simulation of a 2D-material MOSFET, a fresh agent inheriting a verified reproduction pipeline autonomously produces a 14-concern physics inventory and a complete, submission-form six-page Comment that revises the paper's $L_\text{G} = 5$~nm headline.
+Two of its $L_\text{G} = 5$~nm headline-challenging attacks --- a source-degeneration contact-resistance bound and a Sb-doping degradation ratio --- are absent from the published 21-reviewer peer review.